-Measurable Goal(s): -Make announcements provided by LC-SMC available through a link on Villages website. -Review and revise enhanced SMPP template, provided by the QLP, language related to the provision by end of Year 13. -Implement, and track progress, of BMPs as described in the SMPP.
+Measurable Goal(s): -Make announcements provided by LC-SMC available through a link on Villages website, newsletters and Facebook. -Review and revise enhanced SMPP template, provided by the QLP, language related to the provision by end of Year 14. -Implement, and track progress, of BMPs as described in the SMPP.